 - Position: Professor of Colour Science and Technology

 - Areas of expertise: colour science; machine learning; colour imaging; colour design; lighting; health and wellbeing.

 - Location: 1.34 Clothworkers Link Building

 - Website: Colourchat colour blog | Personal publications | Twitter | LinkedIn | Googlescholar | Researchgate | ORCID

 I joined the University of Leeds in 2003 to take up a Chair in Colour Science and Technology following academic posts at in a School of Neuroscience (Keele University) and a School of Engineering (Derby University).
-I was Head of School of Design (2006-2013) and Acting Dean of the Faculty (2012).
+At Leeds I have been Head of School of Design (2006–2013) and Acting Dean of the Faculty (2012).

-Colour Design – I am interested in colour design, colour theory and colour lighting.
+I am interested in colour design, colour theory and colour lighting.
 Light affects our circadian systems and can influence our alertness and performance in a way that is wavelength dependent.
 It is therefore no surprise that it can also affect us on an emotional level.
-I am interested in studying these effects and also exploring how they can be used in the design of products, websites and personal and commercial spaces.
+Colour is an important factor in product design and marketing and I am interested in studying these effects and also exploring how they can be used in the design of products, websites and personal and commercial spaces.